robertu94/libpressio/README.md

-`pressio_data.h`        | Represents data and associated metadata (size, type, dimentionality, memory ownership) `pressio_options.h`     | Maps between names and values, used for options for compressors and metrics results `pressio_metrics.h`     | A set of metrics to run while compressors run
+`pressio_data.h`        | Represents data and associated metadata (size, type, dimentionality, memory ownership) `pressio_options.h`     | Maps between names and values, used for options for compressors and metrics results `pressio_metrics.h`     | A set of metrics to run while compressors run `pressio_io.h`     | An extension header that provides methods to load or store data from/to persistent storage

 All of these are included by the convience header `libpressio.h`.